 You may have these contractions if you feel abdominal pain after lifting a heavy object.

 Most doctors say that these fake contractions are not a sign that your delivery is near.
 However, many women say that they gave birth soon after having Braxton Hicks’s contractions.

 Therefore, I would say they are one of the weird things that happen before labor.

 This is why it’s good to visit a doctor even when you know these aren’t real contractions.
 As I’ve said, they can still be a sign that something is coming.

 If you’re in your second trimester, it’s still early to have your baby, so please be responsible and go to your doctor’s office.
 As always – it’s better to be safe than sorry.

 Why Do I Pay Attention To My Pregnant Belly So Much?

-I’ve already mentioned that you’re not the only woman that’s asking questions like why is my pregnant belly soft when I lay down, or why am I 4 months pregnant and belly feels soft.
+I’ve already mentioned that you’re not the only woman that’s asking questions like why is my pregnant belly soft when I lay down or why am I 4 months pregnant and my belly feels soft.